Your Samsung TV is watching you — how to turn off data collection

 (Image credit: Samsung)

-Most people assume their Samsung TV just displays content, but Samsung TVs running Tizen software actively track viewing habits, record voice commands, and collect data for personalized advertising — all enabled by default.
+Most people assume their Samsung TV just displays content, but Samsung TVs running Tizen software can track viewing habits, record voice commands, and collect data for personalized advertising.

 1. Why Samsung TVs collect your data

-Samsung collects viewing data through Automatic Content Recognition (ACR), which identifies what you're watching across all inputs.
-This data builds a profile of your viewing habits that Samsung uses for advertising and analytics.
+Samsung's Vision Information Services (VIS) uses Automatic Content Recognition (ACR) to identify what you're watching across all inputs.
+This data builds a profile of your viewing habits that Samsung uses for improving recommendations and advertising.
+On current models, VIS is opt-in rather than enabled by default.

 2. How to turn off Samsung TV tracking

 Press the Home button on your Samsung remote, then navigate to Settings, Support, Terms & Privacy, and Privacy Choices.
-This menu contains all the tracking settings you need to disable.
+This menu contains all the tracking settings you need to review.

 Select Viewing Information Services and toggle it off to disable ACR tracking.
 This stops Samsung from monitoring what you watch across streaming apps, cable boxes, gaming consoles, and any other connected devices.